Molajo/Pagination/README.md

 ## At a glance ...

-1. Get the `$page_url`, `query parameters` and `page` value from your preferred `Http Request Class.`
+1. Get the `page_url`, `query parameters` and `page` value from your preferred `Http Request Class.`
 1. Run a query (or produce a list of items) using normal `offset` and `row limit` criteria.
-2. Instantiate the `Pagination Adapter`, injecting it with the database query results and various pagination values.
+2. Instantiate the `Pagination` class, injecting it with the data and various pagination values.
-3. Use the pagination object when rendering content and pagination user interface.
+3. Use the pagination object to build the data needed to render the pagination interface.

 ```php